 Where safety risks exists or are uncertain, programs may not expect postgraduate trainees to see a patient in hospital, clinic or at home, during regular or after hours, without the presence of a supervisor or security personnel.

 Training sites must endeavour to safeguard trainees’ personal information, other than identifying them by name when communicating with patients, staff and families.

+Patient transfers (e.g. Medivac) must take place with appropriate safety and security measures in accordance with departmental guidelines.

 Responsibility of the Trainee: